aiishaan/SelfCheckOut-software/README.md

 # SelfCheckOut-software

 ## Overview
 **SelfCheckOut-software** is a self-checkout software system designed in Java using the Observer design pattern and OOP (Object-Oriented Programming) concepts.
-This project aims to facilitate efficient interaction between software and simulated hardware components, providing a robust platform for self-checkout operations
+This project aims to facilitate efficient interaction between software and simulated hardware components, providing a robust platform for self-checkout operations.

 ## Features
 - Implementation of the Observer design pattern for efficient event handling